HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: Conclusion

 We examined the photometric and astrometric results from Gaia DR3 for HdC, EHe, and DYPer type stars, with a specific focus on potential biases affecting the heavy dust producers, namely the RCB stars.
 Our analysis revealed a noticeable variation in the values of ipd\_gof\_harmonic\_amplitude for RCB stars that went into their characteristic photometric decline phases during the Gaia DR3 observations.
 This suggests that changes in the PSF shape (likely induced by coma) have occurred while the RCB stars were reddened by dust clouds.
 Additionally, through Gaia light curves, we established a connection between poor astrometric results and RCB stars' photometric declines.
 The computational approach employed in Gaia DR3, utilising a single PSF model derived from a single colour index for all astrometric measurements, introduces a systematic shift away from the true position when the star's colour changes.
 This PSF chromatic effect was anticipated \citep{2006MNRAS.367..290J}, and while the assumption of using the same colour for all observations of a given source was considered to be a sufficiently good approximation for most sources in the Gaia collaboration, it hindered accurate results for certain variable stars \citep{2021A&A...649A...2L}.
 In the case of an RCB star, this issue is exacerbated by the star's substantial and unpredictable changes in luminosity and colour.
 These stars hold potential for validating the corrections applied for the PSF chromaticity effect in future Gaia astrometric releases.

 We applied both astrometric and photometric criteria to select stars suitable for kinematic and spatial distribution studies.
 Among these stars, we compiled a sample of 28 RCB, 31 dLHdC, 18 EHe, and 3 DYPer type stars, all with parallax signal-to-noise ratios higher than 3.
+Additionally, we have compiled a comprehensive list of heliocentric RV measurements, comprising 23 observations obtained through our 2.3m/WiFeS spectroscopic survey, along with data collected from the literature for an additional 38 targets.
+These measurements serve as a valuable addition to the RV data already published in Gaia DR3.

 Our analysis unequivocally confirms the presence of HdC stars in all major old stellar structures of the Galaxy, including the thick disk, the bulge, and the halo.
-The EHe stars were found to be located mostly within the first two stellar structures, though one of them, V2205 Oph, could reasonably be part of the halo dynamical structure.
+EHe stars were also found within these three stellar structures, but we found only two that belong to the bulge and one, V2205 Oph, to the halo dynamical structure.
+More work is needed to discover EHe stars in these two oldest Galactic structures.
+The analysis presented by \citet{2023MNRAS.tmp.3151M} has begun to unveil few of those.
+We concur with the identification of an extra bulge EHe star and the recognition of two more halo EHe stars.

-Surprisingly, some HdC and EHe stars also exhibit orbital characteristics indicative of the thin disk.
-While these stars may represent the end tail of a thick disk distribution, we discovered a correlation when cross-matching their velocities and orbital parameters with their documented metallicities from the literature.
-Specifically, the thin disk HdC and EHe stars exhibit higher metallicities, suggesting their origin from a relatively younger stellar population compared to other HdC and EHe stars with lower metallicities.
+Surprisingly, some HdC and EHe stars also showcase orbital characteristics consistent with the thin disk.
+The RCB stars XX Cam and UV Cas stand out as primary examples with circular orbits closely confined near the Galactic plane.
+We labelled these group of stars as thin disk compatible, even if they may represent the end tail of a thick disk distribution.
+There is a hint that these stars exhibit higher metallicities, which would then suggest an origin from a relatively younger stellar population compared to other HdC and EHe stars with lower metallicities.
+We are working on increasing the sample of HdC stars with measured atmospheric abundances.
 Furthermore, we report that all three DYPer type stars studied display orbits characteristic of the thin disk.
 This suggests that DYPer type stars may originate from even younger stellar populations compared to HdC and EHe stars which would support a different formation channel.